This article applies to TeamViewer customers with an Enterprise/Tensor license.

 To use TeamViewer Single Sign-On, you need

-* Currently we only support Centrify, Okta, Azure, OneLogin, ADFS but we are working on supporting more IdPs in the future.
-The above IdPs have been tested and detailed steps to set up one of these IdP can be found in this document.
-We have been informed that Gsuite is currently not compatible and we have it on the roadmap for support.
+* Currently we only support Centrify, Okta, Azure, OneLogin, ADFS and G Suite, but we are working on supporting more IdPs in the future.
+The above IdPs have been tested and detailed steps to set up one of these IdP can be found in this documents and other linked pages about SSO and the respective IdPs.

 Note: If you use a different IdP, please use the technical information to set up your IdP manually.

 Hint: When adding a domain for Single Sign-On, it is recommended to add the owning account to the exclusion list.
 The reason for this is a fallback scenario that you keep the access to the domain configuration even if the IdP is not working.

 Example: The TeamViewer Account "firstname.lastname@example.org" adds domain „example.com“ for Single Sign-On.
 After adding the domain, the email address "email@example.com" should be added to the exclusion list.